s-knibbs/dataclasses-jsonschema/README.rst

 A lightweight library to generate JSON Schema from python 3.7 dataclasses.
 Python 3.6 is supported through the `dataclasses backport <https://github.com/ericvsmith/dataclasses>`_.
 Also supports the following features:

-* Generate schemas that can be embedded into Swagger 2.0 and 3.0 specs
+* Generate schemas that can be embedded into Swagger / OpenAPI 2.0 and 3.0 specs
 * Serialisation and deserialisation
 * Data validation against the generated schema